-There are two levels of review under the W-2 Dispute Resolution process: 1) a Fact Finding review; and 2) a Departmental review.
+There are two levels of review under the W-2 Dispute Resolution process: 1) a Fact Finding Review; and 2) a Departmental Review.

-The purpose of the Fact Finding review is to resolve disputes for applicants and participants who disagree with a W-2 agency's decision.
-This includes decisions regarding all W-2 services including Learnfare, JAL, and EA.
-A Departmental review may then be requested if an individual or the W-2 agency disagrees with the final Fact Finding decision.
+The purpose of the Fact Finding Review is to resolve disputes for applicants and participants who disagree with a W-2 agency's decision.
+This includes decisions regarding all W-2 services including Learnfare, Job Access Loans, and Emergency Assistance.
+A Departmental Review may be requested if an individual or the W-2 agency disagrees with a Fact Finding decision.

-Individuals who disagree with an agency's decision regarding Medicaid, BC+, FS or Refugee Cash and Medical Assistance benefits must file a separate request for a Fair Hearing with the DOA, DHA.
-Participants must follow the current Fair Hearing time frame.
-(See IMM, Section 1.2, Fair Hearings)
+Individuals who disagree with an agency's decision regarding Medicaid, BadgerCare Plus, Child Care, FoodShare or Refugee Cash and Medical Assistance benefits must file a separate request for a Fair Hearing with the Department of Administration, Division of Hearings and Appeals.
+Participants must follow the Fair Hearing time frame which is detailed on decision notices.
+(See Income Maintenance Manual, Section 3, Fair Hearings)